Skip to content

 Four quadrant grid grouping thirteen Discord TTS codes by category spam beatbox engine and musical.

-We’ve ranked them from biggest crowd reaction down to weirdest novelty, with short notes on when each one lands best and how many repetitions you actually need before the joke peaks.
+The list runs from classic spam patterns down to weird novelty effects, with short notes on when each one lands best and how many repetitions you actually need before the joke peaks.
 Tweak the spacing or repeat count once you hear how the engine on your machine handles each cluster.

 #The Classic Meow Spam